 So, for the Huawei P50 range, we want the company to push the refresh rate up to at least 120Hz, and we want to see that offered across the lineup.
 If it can manage an even higher refresh rate, then all the better.

 The Huawei P40 has just a FHD+ 1080 x 2340 screen, and while the Huawei P40 Pro and Pro Plus better it with 1200 x 2640 screens, that’s still not hitting the QHD+ level found on phones like the 1440 x 3200 Samsung Galaxy S20.

 Given that these are high-end and in some case top-end handsets, we’d expect a competitive resolution, so we’d like to see that improved for the Huawei P50 range.

 There’s no need to go overboard – at a certain point, extra pixels won’t do much unless your eyes are pressed up against the screen, but matching Samsung here would be a good start.
 And given that even the basic Galaxy S20 has a high resolution, we’d like even the basic P50 to do so as well.

 4. Proper water resistance on the base P50

 With the P40 range, Huawei has limited decent water resistance to the P40 Pro and Pro Plus.
 They’re both IP68 certified, which is in line with the likes of the iPhone 11 and Samsung Galaxy Note 20 Ultra, and means they can withstand submersion in water.
-The standard Huawei P40 though has just an IP53 rating, which means it should be able to survive a splash, but not much more.
+The standard Huawei P40, though, only has an IP53 rating, which means it should be able to survive a splash, but not much more.

 For the Huawei P50 range we want IP68 certification offered across the range, and if Huawei wants its pricier models to stand out, then how about even better water resistance for them?
-There aren’t many phones that you can safely take diving for instance, so maybe the Huawei P50 Pro could stand out in that way.
+There aren’t many phones out there that you can safely take diving, for instance, so maybe the Huawei P50 Pro could stand out in that way.